nasa/fprime/docs/UsersGuide/gds/gds-custom-addons.md

 items.

-This file is typicall placed in a folder named for the addon (e.g. `example`) and the JS file is typically named `addon.js`.
+This file is typically placed in a folder named for the addon (e.g. `example`) and the JS file is typically named `addon.js`.
 A quick example can be seen below.

 ```